ziming/laravel-statsig/README.md

 It is confusingly named in all lowercase to match the official laravel naming conventions for blade directives.

 Currently it can only be used if the user is logged in.
+Do not use it for your guest pages for now.

 ```blade
 @statsigfeaturegate('gate_name')